-Collection of AEs (ie, AEs, SAEs, and abnormal LFTs) will commence at the time the subject signs the informed consent.
-Routine collection of AEs will continue until the Follow-up Visit 10-14 days after the last dose of trial drug.
+Collection of AEs (ie, AEs, SAEs, special interest AEs, and abnormal LFTs) will commence at the time the subject signs the informed consent.
+Routine collection of AEs will continue until the Follow-up Visit 10-14 days after the dose of TAK-954.
 For subjects who discontinue before the administration of trial medication, AEs will be followed until the subject discontinues trial participation.